Want To Quit Tobacco For Good?

 Secondhand smoke exposure contributes to approximately 41,000 deaths among nonsmoking adults and 400 deaths in infants each year.
 Secondhand smoke causes stroke, lung cancer, and coronary heart disease in adults.
 Children who are exposed to secondhand smoke are at increased risk for sudden infant death syndrome, acute respiratory infections, middle ear disease, more severe asthma, respiratory symptoms, and slowed lung growth.

 Ready to Quit?

-The 3 programs below can assist with your with resolution to stop smoking in 2019.
-Please reach to the program coordinators with any questions.
+The program below can assist with your resolution to stop smoking in 2023.
+Please reach out to the program coordinators with any questions.

 GET ON THE PATH TO A HEALTHIER YOU

 Within 20 minutes: Your heart rate and blood pressure drop.

 Within 12 hours: The carbon monoxide level in your blood drops to normal.

 Within 3 months: Your circulation and lung function improves.

 Within 9 months: You will cough less and breathe easier.